Ian Happ Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 15th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates' 4.51 team ERA ranks 20th across all MLB pitching staffs.

-- Pirates pitchers combine to give up the seventh-fewest home runs in baseball (141 total, 1.1 per game).
+- Pirates pitchers combine to allow 141 home runs (1.1 per game), the seventh-fewest in the league.

-- Selby starts for the first time this season for the Pirates.

-- The 25-year-old right-hander came out of the bullpen in his most recent outing this season, one of seven appearances so far.
+- Falter gets the start for the Pirates, his 11th of the season.
+He is 1-7 with a 4.53 ERA and 46 strikeouts in 59 2/3 innings pitched.

+- In his most recent time out -- in relief on Monday -- the lefty tossed six innings against the St. Louis Cardinals, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.